ibm-cloud-docs/sap/sap-ibm-metrics-collector-linux.md

 You need an {{site.data.keyword.cloud_notm}} API key for IMCS to successfully collect all required metrics.
 The API key grants view access to {{site.data.keyword.cloud_notm}} infrastructure services.
 You can install IMCS without an API key.
 However, some metrics are missing and the virtual server is not supported by SAP.

+For a list of missing metrics, see [Additional Information](#addl-info).

-You need to create only one API Key per Account.
-You can use the same API Key for all the Metric Collectors that are installed in the virtual server associated to the Account.
+You need to create only one Service ID and one API Key per Account.
+You can use the same Service ID and API Key for all the Metric Collectors that are installed in the virtual server that is associated to the Account.
 {: note}

-For a list of missing metrics, see [Additional Information](#additional-information).

 ### Creating a Service ID
 {: #service-id}

-You need to first create a Service ID to get an API key.
+You need to first create a Service ID and then the related API key.
 Use the following steps to create a Service ID.

-You need only one service ID per account.
-{: important}

 1. Sign in to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){: external} and click **Manage** > **Access (IAM)**.